|World Athletics Label Road Race:||No|

 The EXPO is well organized and full of interesting stands.
 The event gives the free choice to include the running T-shirt in your race pack.

 The course is outstanding, touching all the main landmarks of this city rich of beauty and history: the Brandenburger Tor is with the new path the arrival point (and this is already a reason good enough to participate!).

-The medal design was not very attractive some years ago.
-Since few editions the design has changed to a more beautiful one.
-You will also bring home nice item for your trophy corner 😉
+The medal design was very minimalist when I got mine.
+Since few editions the design has changed to a more beautiful series.
+You will also bring home nice item for your collection 😉

 My time?
 2h 24min.
 I was not worried about the timing.
 To be honest, I was afraid I would not have been able to finish it.
 The feelings when, passing the 20th kilometer, I understood I was making it, was incredible.